These recordings, on every format from 78s to CDs and from Anglican & Roman Catholic choirs, are part of our cultural and musical heritage.

 The raison d'etre of the Archive is to preserve them for future generations, from the very earliest to the latest new release.

-In the fullness of time the Archive will be left to a musical or educational institution.
+In the fullness of time the Archive, which is the largest of its kind anywhere in the world, will be left to a musical or educational institution.

 Although the Archive holds copies of almost all commerical recordings, some of the greatest treasures are from small independent labels or private one-off recordings.

 These private recordings were often made by the choirmaster or enthusiastic amatures armed with a tape recorder.